developmentseed/unicef-school-docs/app/posts/s1-methods/1-0-methodology/1-0-2-Training-dataset-creation/index.md

-**Above image tiles downloading was using [Geokit](https://github.com/developmentseed/geokit) and a customized python script we created.
-However it can be done using [Label Maker](https://github.com/developmentseed/label-maker) too**
+**Above image tiles creation training was done using [Geokit](https://github.com/developmentseed/geokit) and a customized tile downloading python script we created.
+However it can be done directly using [Label Maker](https://github.com/developmentseed/label-maker) too**

 #### Training dataset split